 Roof-mounted solar panels are an increasing cheap source of renewable energy.
 In fact, if they became widespread, they would save $3.5 trillion and reduce 24.6 billion tonnes of carbon dioxide by 2050.
 They also happen to be an excellent source of self-sustaining electricity if the main electrical grid burns out – say, during a hurricane.

 They also suggest that if you live in a FPL-powered home, your solar panels must also be connected through the same electrical wiring, and “the [renewable] system must shut down when FPL's grid shuts down in order to prevent dangerous back feed on FPL's grid.
 This is required to protect FPL employees who may be working on the grid.”

-Really, the problem here is that the panels have to be connected to the grid.
-If residents were allowed to connect them off-grid to their own battery or equipment, this wouldn't be a problem at all.
+Really, the problem here is that the panels have to be connected to the grid, which could genuinely endager workers on the line.
+If residents were given more room to connect them off-grid to their own battery or equipment, or if separate battery systems weren't so pricey, this wouldn't be a problem at all.